Blockstream/satellite/README.md

 the `add-apt-repository` command is not available in your system, you will need to run `apt install software-properties-common`.

-If using Fedora 27 or 28, run:
+If using Fedora 28, run:

 ```
 dnf copr enable blockstream/satellite